arthurbortolini95/portfolio/go-app-latency-optimization.md

 ## Solution

-I used AI to identify the bottlenecks, by adding fine-grained logging and asking insightful questions to find better approaches to the problematic pieces of code.
-After that, I applied a refactor the core integration logic and concurrency model to move from an "iterative-filtering" approach to a "direct-targeted" approach:
+I leveraged AI to diagnose the bottlenecks by adding fine-grained logging and asking insightful questions to identify better approaches for the problematic code.
+After that, I refactored the core integration logic and concurrency model to move from an "iterative-filtering" approach to a "direct-targeted" approach:

 1. **Targeted API Migration:** Replaced comprehensive group listing with direct membership check endpoints.
 For Azure, I migrated to the `checkMemberGroups` endpoint; for GCP, I implemented `Members.Get`.
 This reduced the payload and processing time from to per check.
 2. **Defensive Membership Logic:** Introduced `UserExists` and `IsMemberOfGroup` checks to skip redundant "remove" calls for users who were already revoked or non-existent, eliminating the 48+ second delays caused by waiting for API failure responses.